Visualization with Matplotlib & Pandas¶

 _ = ax2.legend(loc='upper left')

-for this. # compute mean, se, and CI half-width
+# compute mean, se, and CI half-width

 df_bar = df.mean().reset_index()